thojmr/PregnancyPlus/README.md

     - In Main Game you can further bulk tweak all character's belly shapes with the F1 plugin config sliders.
 - Adds Timeline and VNGE integration for belly animations.
 Short guides below.
 [Timeline](#timeline-integration) | [VNGE](#vnge-integration)
 - Adds 3 configurable keybinds in plugin config that can be used to increase or decrease the belly size in Main Game, on the fly.
 - Adds a Preset Belly Shape dropdown to Studio and Maker that allows you to quickly set a base shape for the belly from a variety of styles.
+Keep in mind it was tuned  for normal size characters, and will appear different based on character body scales.
 - Adds an additional Fat Fold slider, just make sure the Preg+ slider is above 0 to see the effect.
 - Adds an "Override KK_Pregnancy belly shape" toggle, that lets you use the Preg+ belly shape as the default one in Main Gameplay (Instead of combining both plugin's shapes).
 - Adds a "Mesh Smoothing" button in Studio and Maker, that allows you to smooth the belly mesh and reduce any stretched skin and hard shadows.